 OpenClaw's CVE Track Record

-Security researcher Joel Gamblin's public tracker logged 137 security advisories for OpenClaw between February 2 and April 4, 2026, roughly one new advisory every 15 hours.
-CertiK's systematic analysis documented 280+ GitHub advisories, 100+ CVEs, and 135,000 exposed instances.
+Security researcher Joel Gamblin's public tracker recorded 137 security advisories for OpenClaw between February 2 and April 4, 2026, approximately one new advisory every 15 hours.
+CertiK's systematic analysis documented over 280 GitHub advisories, over 100 CVEs, and 135,000 exposed instances.

 Critical vulnerabilities include:

-- CVE-2026-25253 (ClawBleed): One-click remote code execution via cross-site WebSocket hijacking, allowing malicious websites to steal authentication tokens and gain full control over the Gateway.
+- CVE-2026-25253 (ClawBleed): One-click remote code execution via cross-site WebSocket hijacking, allowing malicious websites to steal authentication tokens and gain full Gateway control.

-- CVE-2026-32922: CVSS 9.9 token rotation privilege escalation to remote code execution, the most critical vulnerability in OpenClaw's history.
+- CVE-2026-32922: Token rotation privilege escalation CVSS 9.9 to remote code execution, the most critical vulnerability in OpenClaw's history.

-March 2026 saw 15+ CVEs in a single month, with at least three scoring CVSS 9.4 or higher.
+March 2026 saw over 15 CVEs in a single month, with at least three scoring CVSS 9.4 or higher.
 Nine CVEs were disclosed in just four days.

-Beyond formal CVEs, the ClawHub marketplace has been hit by the "ClawHavoc" supply-chain attack.
+Beyond formal CVEs, the ClawHub marketplace was hit by the "ClawHavoc" supply chain attack.
 Initial audits found 341 malicious skills; updated scans report over 1,184 malicious packages.
-A single attacker ("hightower6eu") uploaded 354 malicious packages in an automated blitz.
-Malicious skills deployed Atomic Stealer (AMOS) on macOS and Vidar infostealer on Windows, targeting browser credentials and crypto wallet data.
+A single attacker ("hightower6eu") submitted 354 malicious packages in an automated attack.
+Malicious skills deployed Atomic Stealer (AMOS) on macOS and Vidar infostealer on Windows, targeting browser credentials and cryptocurrency wallet data.

-The structural problem is that ClawHub skills run with full system access and no sandboxing.
-A malicious skill can write to agent memory and config files, injecting persistent instructions that survive across sessions.
+The structural problem is that ClawHub skills execute with full system access and no sandboxing.
+A malicious skill can write to the agent's memory and configuration files, injecting persistent instructions that survive across sessions.
 Snyk's ToxicSkills audit found that 36.82% of skills had security flaws.

 As of April 2026, Hermes Agent has zero agent-specific CVEs.
 An independent security audit of v0.8.0 (812 Python files, ~364K lines of code) found no malware or data exfiltration, describing the code as "well-intentioned."
 However, the audit identified 4 critical and 9 high-severity findings in the default configuration, primarily because the default security posture is ALLOW-ALL.